Cornell Catholic Community: 20th century

-The 1960s fundamentally changed the Catholic student body at Cornell and the Cornell Newman Club.
-Overall societal changes, such as the sexual and cultural revolutions in the U.S., combined with new currents of thought and spirituality springing out of the reforms of the Second Vatican Council (1962–1965) to create a period of intense discourse and activity over what the role and meaning of the Church was, across the nation and at Cornell.
-The size of the overall Cornell student body grew and, along with other Ivy League universities, Cornell became more open to people from more diverse backgrounds and less elite social classes.
-This resulted in a marked increase in the number of Catholic students at Cornell.
-In 1970, the Newman Club was renamed the Cornell Catholic Community, marking the Catholic group's development into a full-fledged parish.
-This reflected a widespread move away from the social-club structure of previous Catholic college organizations and towards a campus ministry structure.
-The move to self-identify as a 'campus ministry', a term already in widespread use by Protestant groups, reflected the ever more widespread cultural diffusion between Catholics and Protestants taking place as the 20th century unfolded.
+Over the 1960s, the Catholic student body at Cornell and the Cornell Newman Club underwent changes as societal changes, including the sexual and cultural revolutions in the U.S., combined with new currents of thought and spirituality springing out of the reforms of the Second Vatican Council, implemented between 1962 and 1965, created a period of intense discourse and activity over the role and meaning of the Catholic Church across the nation and at Cornell.
+The size of the overall Cornell student body grew and, along with other Ivy League universities, Cornell became more open to people from more diverse backgrounds and less elite social classes, which resulted in a marked increase in the number of Catholic students at Cornell.